jaredramirez/elm-s3/README.md

 # Note on tracking upload progress

 Uploading to S3 requires getting the current time, so this implementation uses `Time.now`  and `Task` under the hood.
 Unfortunately, [you can't track progress on http tasks](https://github.com/elm/http/issues/61).
-I'm not sure if this is a really desired feature.
-If it is, please create an issue and I'll look into adding work around support for it!
+I'm not sure how important this feature is to people.
+If it a high priority for you, please create an issue and I'll look into adding work around support for it!

 # S3 Permissions